albert11317/Friend/README.md

 # Friend
-Chatbot that will talk to you
+A Chatbot that will talk to you

+Uses the following packages:
+speech_recognition
+ChatBot
+ChatterBotCorpusTrainer
+pyttsx3